odoo/documentation/support/what_can_i_expect.rst

 - How to set up configuration models (Examples include: Inventory Routes, Payment Terms, Warehouses, etc)
 - Any intervention on your own servers/deployments of Odoo
+- Any intervention on your own third party account (Ingenico, Authorize, UPS, etc)
 - Questions or issues related to specific developments or customizations done either by Odoo or a third party (this is specific only to your database or involving code)